Bridging Loan – Finance £10k To £250m, Written Terms in 2 Hours

 In addition to the interest charged, there are several fees that must be paid when setting up a new bridge loan.

-The main costs can be broken down as follows:
+The main costs of bridging loans can be broken down as follows:

-• Lender arrangement fee – Fees tend to range between 1% – 3% of the loan amount on bridge finance, however most lenders charge a 2% set-up fee when the loan is set up.
+- Lender arrangement fee – Fees tend to range between 1% – 3% of the loan amount on bridging finance, however most lenders charge a 2% set-up fee when the loan is set up.
 This fee can usually be added to the loan.
 The fee is sometimes reduced for larger loans.

-• Legal fees – In most cases, you have to pay the lender’s legal fees in addition to your own.
+- Legal fees – In most cases, you have to pay the lender’s legal fees in addition to your own.
+This is common for bridging loans.
 These fees vary depending on the size of the loan, the number of properties that you’ll be securing against and the type of property itself.

-• Broker fees – Some bridging loan brokers charge fees for their services, either a fixed cost or a percentage of the loan amount, some also charge upfront fees.
-In a majority of cases we don’t charge a fee for our services, however occasionally we may have to and if so, we’ll disclose this upfront.
+- Broker fees – Some bridging loan brokers charge fees for their services, either a fixed cost or a percentage of the loan amount, some also charge upfront fees.
+In a majority of cases we don’t charge a fee for our services, however occasionally we may have to and if so, we’ll disclose this upfront, before you submit a bridging loan application.

 How much does a bridging loan cost (including interest rates and any set-up fee)?